Central Park in New York: Ten things you must do

 Experience the charms of a European garden without having to, you know, fly to Europe.
 This six-acre garden offers three styles (French, Italian and English) and a plethora of flowers, fountains, neatly trimmed hedges and walkways.
 Just be prepared for the throng of edding photo shoots, and by that we mean be prepared for photo-bombing.
 East side from 104th to 106th Sts, enter at Fifth Ave and 105th St

 Free tours: Meet at Vanderbilt Gate, east side at 105th St; Sat 11am; free.
 Through Oct 26.

 Watch the wheels go round and round at Strawberry Fields

-Walk through John and Yoko's favorite stretch of the park, just across the street from their residence at the Dakota.
-Renamed Strawberry Fields in '81, after Lennon's murder in front of that building several months earlier, the two-plus-acre area features the Imagine mosaic, where Beatle fans from across the world pay homage to the late great.
+Walk through this stretch of the park, just across the street from John and Yoko's residence at the Dakota.
+Renamed Strawberry Fields in '81, after Lennon's murder in front of that building several months earlier, the five-plus-acre area features the Imagine mosaic, where Beatle fans from across the world pay homage to the late great.
 But don't sing the ground's namesake tune too loudly, as Strawberry Fields is also a designated quiet zone.
 West side between 71st and 74th Sts, enter at Central Park West and 72nd St

 Rock the boat

 Take a romantic paddle around the Lake (hour $12, each additional 15mins $2.50, plus a $20 deposit)—or let someone else do the work, with a Venetian gondola ride (half hour $30).
 While you're there, absorb the picturesque view of the Lake at the , for fine—if pricey—fare like fish, crab cakes, salads and an assortment of wines.
 Midpark from 71st to 79th Sts, enter at Fifth Ave and 72nd St

 Trip on shrooms at the Alice in Wonderland statue